Share this

 Comprehensive Guide To Day 1 CPT SEVIS Transfer

-The SEVIS transfer process is crucial for international students who are changing schools within the U.S. and wish to continue their studies, jobs and course practical training (Day 1 CPT).
+After you get your Day 1 CPT school's admission offer, what makes the next part confusing is the SEVIS transfer process.
 Students interested in Day 1 CPT programs, which allow them to work from the first day of their program, must carefully manage their SEVIS transfer to ensure uninterrupted employment and compliance with F-1 visa regulations.

 This guide provides a step-by-step overview to help students transition smoothly and maintain compliance with U.S. immigration regulations.